MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Set-Service.md

 Specifies the start mode of the service.
 The acceptable values for this parameter are:

 - Automatic.
-  Start when the system starts.
+Start when the system boots.
+- AutomaticDelayedStart.
+Starts shortly after the system boots.
 - Manual.
 Starts only when started by a user or program.
 - Disabled.
 Cannot be started.

 ```yaml
 Type: ServiceStartupType